Information and background reading for Laundry to Landscape Lecture and Workshop.

 Andrea Lara grew up in the foothills of Northern California, the daughter of a plumber.
 After studying Neuroscience at Pitzer College, and teaching after-school science programs, she entered the plumbing trade.
 Witnessing the wanton waste of high end plumbing Andrea decided to put her plumbing skills to better use, and joined Greywater Action.
 She's led workshops and constructed greywater systems in the SF Bay Area, Los Angeles, and San Diego.

 Ecological Systems Designer Art Ludwig has worked on water and wastewater systems, edible landscaping natural architecture, and improved building codes since 1980.
 His specialty is complex, integrated "systems of systems."
 Art has studied and worked in 22 different countries, consulted for the states of New York and New Mexico and California on water reuse policy, and given dozens of lectures and workshops.
-On Amazon.com in 2008, his book Water Storage (book) was the #1 plumbing book, and his book Create an Oasis with Grey Water (book) was the #1 landscape book.
+On Amazon.com in 2008, his book Water Storage-book was the #1 plumbing book, and his book Oasis greywater-book was the #1 landscape book.

 Can't attend the workshop?
 Want more information?
 Check out our books and DVDs.

-Laundry to Landscape (DVD) Instructs how to install a Laundry to Landscape system from start to finish.
+Laundry 2 landscape-video Instructs how to install a Laundry to Landscape system from start to finish.
 Play back Art's presentation any time you want!

-Create an Oasis with Grey Water (book) Instructions on how to install many greywater systems, including Laundry to Landscape and Radical Plumbing.
+Oasis greywater-book Instructions on how to install many greywater systems, including Laundry to Landscape and Radical Plumbing.

-Builder's Grey Water Guide (book) Information targeted to professional builders and inspectors.
+Builder's GW Guide-book Information targeted to professional builders and inspectors.

 More books, downloads and other information in our Catalog.